Corey-M/NAudio.Lame/README.md

 While there are many more settings available I don't have a clear picture of who wants what.
 If you're desperate for the quantization or filtering settings let me know.

 ## Relase Notes

+### Version 2.0.0

+Released to NuGet 10-Feb-2021

+Changes:

+* Binding and support for NAudio 2.0.0.

 ### Version 1.1.6